Wednesday, March 18, 2026

 This is the tragedy of the Passion: evil rarely triumphs through monsters alone.
 It triumphs through the cooperation of ordinary, respectable people who know better.

-Søren Kierkegaard wrote that the crowd before Pilate is untruth, but the greater danger may be the individual who dissolves himself into the crowd so that he never has to bear responsibility for what he knows.
+Søren Kierkegaard wrote that the crowd before Pilate is untruth, but the greater danger may perhaps be the individual who dissolves himself into the crowd so that he never has to bear responsibility for what he knows.
 Pilate represents this temptation by being cautious and politically prudent, and so he becomes the perfect instrument of injustice.
 He chooses safety.

 Yet the Gospel reveals something terrifying: Like Peter in last week's scripture, seeking personal safety becomes betrayal.
 Pilate sits on the judgment seat to judge Jesus.
 But in the strange reversal that runs through John’s Gospel, Pilate is being revealed.
 The one who claims authority is shown to be captive to the fragile stability of his position.

 The truth stands before him, bruised and silent.
 Pilate lets Christ be crucified rather than insisting on his judgment.
 The question this passage asks must make every reader uncomfortable because it is so close to home.
 Most of us will not be asked to condemn an innocent man to death, but we will face smaller moments that carry the same shape.
 What is essentially at stake in these "smaller moments" is rarely clear.
+We don't have an omniscient narrator to give us a clue as to which way is right,

-For the Passion reveals today's painful paradox: that the greatest crimes in history often required only one thing from us.
+For the Passion reveals today's painful paradox: that the greatest crimes in history can often required only one thing from us.

-Our silence
+Our silence.

 No comments: